0152la/mfpp/README.md

 specifications for a number of libraries are available [here](https://github.com/0152la/SpecASTSpecs).
 In addition, a yaml file is required as a parameter to `run_experiments.py`, for which a template can be found in `./scripts/template.yaml`.
+Specifications in `SpecASTSpecs` come with their own `yaml` files, for which paths must be updated.
 The following placeholders should be updated appropriately (search/replace should suffice):

 * **\<SPEC_AST_ROOT_DIR\>** - absolute location of the SpecAST repo
 * **\<SPEC_NAME\>** - name for specification, i.e., a subfolder of **SpecASTSpecs**